-Centre for Education in Mathematics and Computing (CEMC) — Contests, workshops, school visits, and online resources offered to students and teachers by the Waterloo Mathematics Faculty.
+Centre for Education in Mathematics and Computing — CEMC is dedicated to inspiring students to reach further with mathematics and computer science.
+Check CEMC’s site for contests, workshops, school visits and online resources offered to students and teachers by Waterloo’s Faculty of Mathematics.

 - Beaver Computing Challenge

 Code.org — Skills and techniques that anyone can use to learn how to code

 Computer Science Education Week (CSEdWeek) — An annual call to action to inspire K-12 students to learn computer science, advocate for equity in computer science education, and celebrate the contributions of students, teachers, and partners to the field.

 Computer Science Fun for Kids — One of the best ways to learn about computer science is to play games online.
 Check out these games complied by HP.
 You might not even realize that you're learning as you go.